 The list also includes prices in different regions in the same country.
 For example, in the table at the end of this article, you'll see that a stay in Miami is more expensive than in Los Angeles.

 Unlike the lump sums for business travel within Germany, the rates for foreign destinations are frequently adjusted.
-The update for 2019, for example, includes changes for more than 40 countries, including Austria, Greece and Singapore.
+The update for 2020, for example, includes more changes for countries including the Nertherlands, Japan, and Argentina.

 To help, we put together a list with the most frequented destinations and their respective meal allowances (below).